selectize/selectize.js/README.md

 	</tr>
 	<tr>
 		<td valign="top"><code>hideSelected</code></td>
-		<td valign="top">If true, the items that are currently selected will not be shown in the dropdown list of options.</td>
+		<td valign="top">If true, the items that are currently selected will not be shown in the dropdown list of available options.</td>
 		<td valign="top"><code>boolean</code></td>
 	</tr>
 	<tr>